anaef/lua-linear/doc/Structural.md

 Enables ipairs-like iteration over vector `x` or matrix `X`.

 > [!NOTE]
-> This function is only provided for Lua 5.1.
+> The function is only provided for Lua 5.1.
 As of Lua 5.2, you can use the regular `ipairs`
 > function to iterate over vectors and matrices.